 15. Self-Published Author

 We’ve already looked at a few side hustles for engineers that involve writing (freelancing, publishing on Medium, starting a blog).
-Here’s another opportunity to make extra money with your writing skills, while also potentially boosting your profile in the industry.
+Here’s another opportunity to make extra money with your writing skills while potentially boosting your industry profile.

 Amazon will handle everything related to printing and order fulfillment.
 And since you don’t need to purchase inventory and books are only printed as they are purchased, there’s no upfront investment needed.

 The great thing about being a self-published author is that you can sell your books indefinitely.
-You’ll continue to earn money from each book that you sell, even years after it’s been published (as long as it’s still relevant).
-Those who have the most success with self-publishing typically write several different books to maximize their income potential.
+You’ll continue to earn money from each book you sell, even years after it’s been published (as long as it’s still relevant).
+Those with the most success with self-publishing typically write several different books to maximize their income potential.

 Becoming a published author could also have a significant impact on your career.
 You’ll be able to position yourself as an expert, which could open up many doors in the future.

 If you’re interested in working with your hands, you could start a side hustle in woodworking or carpentry.
 These are great options for those who enjoy making things and working with their hands.